 This introductory chemistry course is designed for college bound students interested in majoring in science and medical careers.
 Topics include: overview of atomic theory, patterns in the periodic table, use of models to explain chemical bonding, basic chemical reactions and stoichiometry.
 Planning and carrying out investigations and using mathematics in computational thinking are emphasized.
-The honors course requires deep study in each of the topics in preparation for taking AP Chemistry.

-Prerequisite: Algebra I
+Prerequisite: Algebra I or equivalent course